Afrin Dam: Location

 The dam is north of the town of Afrin in northwest Syria.

 It is 70 km from the city of Aleppo and 12 km from the town of Afrin, near the village of Midaneka (Maydanki).

 A large part of the region is planted with olive and fruit trees.

 About 80% of the area depends on rainwater irrigation, and the remainder on wells and pumps.

-Before the dam was built the orchards and other crops were irrigated, but the olive trees were not.
+Before the dam was built, the orchards and other crops were irrigated, but the olive trees were not.

 The Afrin District is populated by Kurds, the furthest west of the Syrian Kurdish regions.

 The catchment area is 1365 km2, with annual rainfall of 330 to 700 mm.
 The Afrin River originates in the south of the Kartal Mountains in Turkey, crosses into Syria where it runs through the city of Afrin, and then crosses back into Turkey.
 About 250000000 m3 of the annual flow of the river comes from the Hatay Province of Turkey, while about 60000000 m3 originates in Syria.

 History

 The dam was intended to irrigate land in the river valley in the region between Aleppo and the border with Turkey.

 The project was approved in 1984 after extensive studies by the Ministry of Irrigation.

-The dam would control the river flow and prevent flooding, would irrigate up to 30000 ha of land, supply drinking water in the region, provide up to 20 MW of hydroelectric power and would become a tourist attraction.
+The dam would control the river flow and prevent flooding, irrigate up to 30000 ha of land, supply drinking water in the region, provide up to 20 MW of hydroelectric power and would become a tourist attraction.

 Construction began in 1997.
 The dam was built for the General Water Resources Authority at a total cost of LS 58.2 billion, including the cost of land acquisition for the reservoir.
 1,800,000 m3 of earth and rock was excavated during construction.
 The dam was inaugurated on 24 April 2004 in the presence of Prime Minister Muhammad Naji al-Otari.
 Syrian state resolution No. 1849 of 2004 declared that the 17 April Dam Lake was a protected area.

 A 2016 report noted that water usage appeared to have dropped due to the Syrian Civil War.
 On 9 March 2018, during Operation Olive Branch, armed units belonging to the Syrian National Army rebel faction and the Turkish Armed Forces seized control of the dam, capturing it from the Kurdish-majority People's Protection Units (YPG).